benjbuch/octo_waffle/part_01-basic_interactions.md

 ### Functions

-If a set of operations will be repeatedly used, it can be useful to summarize these as a function.
-The return value of the function will dependend on the arguments the function is called with.
+If a sequence of operations has to be repeatedly performed, it can be very effective to evoke this sequence of operations using a single
+command: A named function.
+By making its return value dependend on the arguments the function is called with, your code will gain enormously in power, convenience and elegance.

 A function is created with `function(...) {...}`.
-As every R object, functions can be assigned to a name for future reference.
-The arguments (variables *and* parameters) on which the function depends, are written between the round brackets of the call, the operations to execute follow in curly brackets.
+As every R object, functions can be assigned to a symbol for future reference.
+The arguments (variables *and/or* parameters) are given between round brackets in the function call, the operations to execute follow in curly brackets.

 ``` r
 fmol_to_abs <- function(fmol) {